hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     %}
     <figcaption>Comparison between Wang's character set as raw ROM data and CRT emulated.
 Is this the origin of IBM PC's house?
 Compiled from images by VileR.</figcaption>
 </figure>

+So, if Bill Gates was correct about IBM copying characters from Wang, it's entirely possible that the people at IBM, who were copying glyphs directly from a Wang terminal screen, misinterpreted the delta as a house, especially considering, as Bradley notes, that the whole process was rushed.
+This is not a definitive proof, but a compelling theory nonetheless!

 #### Theory #7: Is it delta?
 But, in an email conversation, Michael Walden speculates that it might not even be a coincidence that the DELete character has DELta as its printable character glyph.